New rules?

 3. Regulatory functions

 Ex ante and ex post mechanisms are often proposed in AI regulation debates as different approaches to tackling harm.
-Our research suggests that effective regulation utilises both to ensure documentation and harm mitigation throughout the life cycle of a service or product, including after it has been released.
+Our research suggests that effective regulation utilises both to ensure documentation and harm mitigation throughout the lifecycle of a service or product, including after it has been released.

 The aim of regulation in the three sectors discussed in this report is generally to prevent harms from occurring.
 Still, as discussed in earlier sections on the emergence of regulatory regimes, harms or policy failures occur even when regulation is in place.